TimeForJulia/jtm2/README.md

-#####To input a Date+Time+Zone
+#####To input a date+time+zone

-The cannonical date+time+zone entry follows this pattern:
+The cannonical date+time+zone entry: "[-]YYYY-MM-DD hh:mm:ss tzname"

-"[-]YYYY-MM-DD hh:mm:ss tzname"
+* where tzname is the IANA standard timezone name,

-where tzname is the IANA standard timezone name,
+* the year is given with four digits (preceeded by '-' if it preceeds year zero),

-the year is given with four digits (preceeded by '-' if it preceeds year zero), all other date and time elements are given with two digits (use a leading '0').
+* all other date and time elements are given with two digits (use a leading '0').

 ```